 I want to welcome you to the Immune Deficiency Foundation (IDF), the national non-profit patient organization for the primary immunodeficiency diseases.
 In 1980, a small group of us, both families and physicians, joined together and agreed there was an urgent need for a strong national patient organization dedicated to individuals affected by primary immunodeficiency diseases.
-Now, 30 years later, thousands of families, patients and medical professionals have joined our efforts to improve the diagnosis, treatment and quality of life of persons with primary immunodeficiency diseases through advocacy, education and research.
+Now, more than 30 years later, thousands of families, patients and medical professionals have joined our efforts to improve the diagnosis, treatment and quality of life of persons with primary immunodeficiency diseases through advocacy, education and research.

 From our inception, IDF created the first educational resources and programs for patients and families with primary immunodeficiency, and has launched many programs for healthcare professionals.
 IDF continues to listen to the needs of our community and develop resources to help solve these problems.
 All of the programs that you will read about on this site have been created in reaction to issues faced by our community, including the need for educational resources, answers to health insurance and reimbursement questions, access to optimal care and therapies, and improvement to the diagnosis and treatment of these diseases.